talon/javascript-registry/packages/apollo-graph/README.md

 }
 ```

-It inverts the way context normally works but allows us to also know what keys are being depended on in the `context`.
-All of this occurs under a `namespace` for composability.
+It inverts the way context normally works but allows implementations to also know what keys are being depended on in the `context`.

-Let's call our new type `Node` it usurps `DataSource` and there will be an implementation of such per data source implementation.
+Let's call our new type `Node`, it usurps `DataSource` and there will be an implementation of such per data source implementation.
 Currently only REST is supported.

-One or more nodes can be composed with `Graph.fromNodes` and served by Apollo Server.

-Node implementations handle the dirty work of applying the razor, consumers enjoy the benefits.

 ```js
 Node.REST("mastodon", {